kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ## Data Manipulation Languages (DMLs)

-DMLs are methods to store and retrieve information from a database.
-There are two classes of languages for this:
+DMLs are a set of commands used to interact with a database.
+They are used to insert, update, and retrive data from a database.
+There are two types of DMLs: procedural and non-procedural (declarative).
-- **Procedural**: The query specifies the high-level strategy to find the desired result based on sets/bags. (relational algebra)
-- **Non-Procedural (Declarative)**: The query specifies only what data is wanted and not how to find it. (relational calculus)

-SQL is a non-procedural language.
+A procedural DML requires the user to specify the step-by-step process for finding the desired data.
+This method involves specifying the strategy for finding the data using techniques such as relational algebra.

+A non-procedural DML allows the user to specify only what data they want and not how to find it.
+The database management system takes care of the rest, finding the most efficient way to retrieve the data.
+SQL is an example of a non-procedural language, where users can make a request for data using a query, and the database system handles the rest.

 ## Relational Algebra

-**Relational Algebra** is a set of fundamental operations to retrieve and manipulate tuples in a relation based on set algebra.
+**Relational Algebra** is a set of operations for manipulating data stored in a relational database.
+It allows retrieving, filtering, and transforming data using mathematical concepts of set and tuple algebra.
 Each operator takes one or more relations as inputs and outputs a new relation.
 Relational algebra is the building block for processing queries on a relational database.
 We can chain operators together to create more complex operations.

-We will focus on the top 7 operations shown below.
+There are 7 basic operations in relational algebra: Select, Projection, Union, Intersection, Difference, Product, and Join.

 | symbol | operation |
 | ------ | --------- |